Fayrane History, Family Crest & Coats of Arms

 Early History of the Fayrane family

 This web page shows only a small excerpt of our Fayrane research.
-Another 117 words (8 lines of text) covering the years 1530, 1580, 1575 and 1671 are included under the topic Early Fayrane History in all our PDF Extended History products and printed products wherever possible.
+Another 59 words (4 lines of text) covering the years 1530, 1580, 1564, 1569, 1580, 1575, 1671, 1600 and are included under the topic Early Fayrane History in all our PDF Extended History products and printed products wherever possible.

 Fayrane Spelling Variations